TuDo-Makerspace/Smart-Mandolyn-RC-710/README.md

  <img src="images/Optocoupler.png" alt="Optocoupler" width="650">
 </p>

-After soldering the optocoupler to the PCB and the headphone jack, I secured the optocoupler inside the case with glue and fixed the headphone jack into the hole previously used for the "ON/OFF" push-button.
+After soldering the optocoupler to the PCB and the headphone jack, I secured the optocoupler inside the case with glue.
+The headphone jack was glued into the hole previously used for the "ON/OFF" push-button.
 I also used a JST XH 2-pin connector between the optocoupler and the PCB for the "hot" connection.
 This allows the PCB to still be easily removed from the case.
 For added safety, I applied plenty of electrical tape to any areas that could potentially expose the exterior to the device's mains voltage, even remotely.

 <p align="center">
   <img src="images/Hack.jpg" alt="Inside" width="415">